Hector MacAndrew

-Hector MacAndrew was an expert in the playing of pipe music on the fiddle.
+MacAndrew was an expert in the playing of pipe music on the fiddle.
 He had many friends among the piping community, men who admired his approach to "their" tunes.
 Of contemporary pipers he particularly admired G. S. McLennan, Angus Mackay and William Lawrie.
 Yet to him the strathspey was the soul of Scots fiddling.
 He never played for dancing, and his approach to these tunes, which was personal, led him to use whichever tempo he felt suited to a particular melody.
-A favourite strathspey was "Craigellachie Bridge" by William Marshall (1748–1833), and indeed he also liked Marshall's inventive reels and, perhaps, the technical challenge that some of Marshall's music offered – once, when asked why he wrote music that was so difficult to play, Marshall answered (uncompromisingly) that he "did not write for bunglers"; MacAndrew enjoyed and admired this challenging music, and of all fiddle composers, it was Marshall he regarded most highly (though he also had a soft spot for Peter Milne).
+A favourite strathspey was "Craigellachie Bridge" by William Marshall (1748-1833), and he also liked Marshall's inventive reels and the technical challenge that some of Marshall's music offered - once, when asked why he wrote music that was so difficult to play, Marshall answered (uncompromisingly) that he "did not write for bunglers"; MacAndrew enjoyed and admired this challenging music, and of all fiddle composers, it was Marshall he regarded most highly (though he also had a soft spot for Peter Milne).

 MacAndrew was himself a considerable composer of fiddle tunes, and a book of his tunes, 97 of them, The MacAndrew Collection, was published in 2002.
 His air, "Gight Castle", is particularly haunting.
-He was, however, dismissive of his efforts in this field, too much so friends, colleagues and pupils believed, and his aim, he said, was never for publication; but there is no doubt that the eventual book added a valuable addition to the library available to Scots fiddlers.
+He was, however, dismissive of his efforts in this field, too much so friends, colleagues and pupils believed, and his aim, he said, was never for publication; but the eventual book added a valuable addition to the library available to Scots fiddlers.

-He used traditional techniques to inform his playing: the up-driven bow, 4th. finger unisons, double stopping, bowed, slurred and syncopated triplets and octaves.
-Of all of these he was an absolute master.
+He used traditional techniques to inform his playing: the up-driven bow, 4th finger unisons, double stopping, bowed, slurred and syncopated triplets and octaves.
 His intonation was impeccable and his skill in varying tone quality and colour added much to everything he played, particularly the airs.
-He had complete technical control – you only need to hear his introduction to "Auld Robin Gray" with its elaborate double stopping, stopped trills, use of position work and rapid semi-quavers to be aware of that.
+He had complete technical control as demonstrated by his introduction to "Auld Robin Gray".
 One of his pupils, Douglas Lawrence, describes how MacAndrew played the final movement of the Mendelssohn Violin Concerto from memory sitting cross-legged on the arm of the settee in the Lawrence cottage on the Black Isle.
 He did not use microphones; unlike some even quite famous players, he respected the fine Pietro Guarneri violin he used, dusting excess rosin away and keeping it always in good order.

+MacAndrew died on 5 April 1980, following a stroke.
+He was acknowledged by such as Ron Gonnella, Ian Powrie and Willie Hunter as the greatest Scots fiddler of his generation.